 - You have a business already and want a book to demonstrate authority, augment your business and open doors to speaking and other business opportunities.
 The point of the book is not necessarily to make money in itself but to drive people to the rest of your business.
 This is the ‘book as business card’ model.
 For example, my book, How to Make a Living with your Writing, drives people to my other books and courses.
 The aim of the book is to provide an introduction to that extended material.
 The definition of success is based on how many people sign up to a specific email list, and we’ll explore these possible business models a little further on in the article.

 - You are deeply fascinated with a topic and want to produce a seminal work on it.
 These are the type of non-fiction books that go on to win literary prizes, books that may be commissioned and that consume the author for a long time.
 One example would be The Emperor of All Maladies: A Biography of Cancer by Siddhartha Mukherjee, which won the Pulitzer Prize.

 - You have an audience and write to fulfill their needs, which often coincide with your own interests.
 I started out writing non-fiction to learn what I needed to know myself about self-publishing and book marketing.
 I discover what I think by writing a book about it these days.
 I wrote How to Market a Book when I was learning about marketing, and Business for Authors: How to be an Author Entrepreneur, as my own writing career transitioned into a global business.

 - You want to use non-fiction book sales as the basis of your income, so you want to write multiple books in a niche and dominate that market.
 Some authors do make a full-time living writing these kinds of books.
-One example is S.J.Scott, as we discuss in this podcast episode.
+One example is Joseph Alexander who dominates the guitar niche on Amazon.